2nd March 2020

 Q: Has the announcement of the King Edward's Foundation Admissions Policy for 2020 affected which students you will take on in September 2020?

-) The March 2019 announcement means that I will need to give careful thought to my own admissions policy, to avoid parents investing in 11+ tuition for their children when there is no realistic prospect of their child/ren winning a place in a King Edward Foundation grammar school.
+A: The announcement has meant that I have given careful thought to my own admissions policy, to avoid parents investing in 11+ tuition for their children when there is no realistic prospect of their child/ren winning a place in a King Edward Foundation grammar school.

 Q: When and how should I contact you about an assessment for my child for the 11+?